 A population size of 27,200 (CV=0.43) white-sided dolphins was estimated from a July to September 1995 sighting survey conducted by two ships and an airplane that covered waters from Virginia to the mouth of the Gulf of St. Lawrence (Table 1; NMFS/NEFSC unpublished data).
-This survey included the area covered by the above 1991 and 1992 surveys.
-For the 1995 survey, the total track line length was 32,600 km (17,600 nmi).
+Total track line length was 32,600 km (17,600 nmi).
 The ships covered waters between the 50 and 1000 fathom contour lines, the northern edge of the Gulf Stream, and the northern Gulf of Maine/Bay of Fundy region.
 The airplane covered waters in the Mid-Atlantic from the coastline to the 50 fathom contour line, the southern Gulf of Maine, and shelf waters off Nova Scotia from the coastline to the 1000 fathom contour line.
 Shipboard data were collected using a two independent sighting team procedure and were analyzed using the product integral method (Palka 1995) and DISTANCE (Buckland et al. 1993).
 Shipboard estimates were corrected for g(0) and, if applicable, also for school size-bias.
 Standard aerial sighting procedures with two bubble windows and one belly window observer were used during the aerial survey (Palka 1996).
 An estimate of g(0) was not made for the aerial portion of the survey.
 Estimates do not include corrections for dive-time or ship avoidance.
 Variability was estimated using bootstrap re-sampling techniques.